ibm-cloud-docs/Registry/registry_cli.md

 <dt>IMAGE</dt>
 <dd>The name of the image for which you want to get a report.
 The report tells you whether the image has any known package vulnerabilities.
 You can request reports for multiple images at the same time by listing each image in the command with a space between each name.

-<p>To find the names of your images, run `bx cr image-list`.
+<p>To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the Repository and Tag columns to create the image name in the format `repository:tag`.
 If a tag is not specified in the image name, the report assesses the image that is tagged `latest`. </p>

 <p>The following operating systems are supported: